Worsening Italian crisis batters European markets

 Investors fear that repeat elections - which now seem inevitable in the euro zone’s third-largest economy - may become a de facto referendum on Italian membership of the currency bloc and the country’s role in the European Union.

-Short-dated Italian bond yields — a sensitive gauge of political risk — soared as much as 80 basis points IT2YT=RR to their highest since late 2013 as investor anxiety grew.
-[GVD/EUR]
+Short-dated Italian bond yields — a sensitive gauge of political risk — soared as much as 150 basis points IT2YT=RR to their highest since late 2013 in their biggest move in 26 years [GVD/EUR].

 The euro dropped towards $1.15 EUR=EBS for the first time in close to a year, down 0.8 percent on the day.
 Against the Swiss franc EURCHF=, it fell to 1.15 francs. [/FRX]